calebmosher/pkmngo/src/sections/advanced-gameplay.md

 * *[Pokemon CP Formula](https://www.reddit.com/r/TheSilphRoad/comments/4t3bmk/pokemon_cp_formula_approximate/)*
 * *[Stardust Cost](https://www.reddit.com/r/TheSilphRoad/comments/4sa4p5/stardust_costs_increase_every_4_power_ups/)*

+It's also important to note that a fully evolved Pokemon will level faster and higher than any of its pre-evolved forms.
+So if your interested in leveling up one of your Pokemon, feel free to evolve it sooner vs later.

 ### Win Gym Battles

 You've leveled up your Trainer, you've powered up your Pokemon, but you just can't seem to win Pokemon Gym battles?
 Don't worry, once you learn the right strategies, you'll be able to hang with the best of them.